Eternals (comics): Publication history

 In 1970, Jack Kirby left Marvel Comics to work at DC Comics, where he began the saga of the New Gods, an epic story involving mythological and science fiction concepts.
 Though he had planned for a definitive ending, the series was abruptly cancelled.
 Upon his return to Marvel, Kirby continued exploring his interest in mythological science fiction through The Eternals.

 Originally titled "The Celestials", Marvel changed the title to "Return of the Gods", whose comic book cover bore stylistics similarities to Erich von Daniken's book Chariots of the Gods?.
 To avoid potential legal issues, the name was again changed to “Eternals".
-The Eternals' saga was thematically similar to the New Gods' and it shared the same fate: Kirby’s new series also was eventually canceled without resolving many of its plots.
+The Eternals' saga was thematically similar to the New Gods' and it shared the same fate: Kirby's new series also was eventually canceled without resolving many of its plots.
 Writers Roy Thomas and Mark Gruenwald used the Eternals in a Thor storyline that concluded in Thor #301, resolving those lingering plotlines.
 Subsequent to the Thor storyline, the Eternals (and the mythology connected to them) have appeared or been mentioned in numerous Marvel comics.
 In particular, the Celestials' experiment on humanity has been used to explain how certain humans can develop super-powers.
 The Titanians (created by Jim Starlin) and Uranians (created by Stan Lee) were later retconned as being Eternals as well.

 The Eternals returned for a 12-issue miniseries in 1985 under writer Peter B. Gillis and penciler Sal Buscema.
-According to comic-book historian Peter Sanderson, "editor in chief Jim Shooter disliked Gillis’s scripts, so Walter Simonson wrote the final four issues."
+According to comic-book historian Peter Sanderson, "editor in chief Jim Shooter disliked Gillis's scripts, so Walter Simonson wrote the final four issues."

-In 2000, a one-shot comic called New Eternals: Apocalypse Now #1 featured an older conflict between the Eternals and X-Men villain Apocalypse.
+In 2000, a one-shot comic called New Eternals: Apocalypse Now #1 featured an older conflict between the Eternals and Apocalypse.
 In 2003, writer Chuck Austen and artist Kev Walker rebooted the franchise for Marvel's mature readers-focused MAX imprint, resulting in The Eternal.